 I have used Matisse, Winsor Newton, Winton, Liquitex and a few others.
 Charvin has a consistency that I really like and strong pigmentation.
 I can glaze with it or use it alla prima impasto.
 The Best!“

-Charvin Oil Colors are made without compromise from some of the oldest continually used paint recipes, utilizing some of the oldest continually used paint recipes, utilizing only the finest in select pigments and a blend of linseed and non-yellowing poppy oil.
+Charvin Fine Oil Paints are made without compromise from some of the oldest continually used paint recipes, utilizing some of the oldest continually used paint recipes, utilizing only the finest in select pigments and a blend of linseed and non-yellowing poppy oil.
 Pigments are triple-milled and combined to forma natural progression of colors perfect for any artists’ needs- a wide range that allows for use in both traditional techniques and modern expression, and is especially ideal for plein air painting as the shades closely duplicate the brilliance of and freshness of color from the world around.
 Highly concentrated Charvin Oil Colors can be used straight from the tube: ever consistent, clean and beautiful– and less time spend fussing with color means more time spent on the creative process!

 For more information on Charlie Spear, check out or purchase his art: